actix/actix-website/docs/extractors.md

 - [`Bytes`][bytes] - You can convert a request's payload into _Bytes_. [_An example_][bytesexample] is available in the rustdoc.
 - [`Payload`][payload] - Low-level payload extractor primarily for building other extractors. [_An example_][payloadexample] is available in the rustdoc.

+Note: You can't use the String in combination with the Json extractor

 ## Application State Extractor

 Application state is accessible from the handler with the `web::Data` extractor; however, state is accessible as a read-only reference.
 If you need mutable access to state, it must be implemented.